TStesco/tstesco.github.io/_posts/2016-07-26-aquaponics-waterloo.md

 <h2 class="section-heading">System 1</h2>
 <p>The first UW Aquaponics system was a proof of concept system built a few years before I joined the team and was continued as a legacy system.
 It underwent a few modifications but was an inexpensive flood and drain system that had an aquarium, sump tank, and hydroponic tank filled with expanded clay.</p>
 <div style="text-align: center;">
-{% include captioned-image.html url="system_1.jpg" description="Fig 1: Aquaponic system 1 in 2016, flood and drain grow bed with bell siphon." style="height: 500px;" %}
+{% include captioned-image.html url="system_1.jpg" description="Fig 1: Aquaponic system 1 in 2016, flood and drain grow bed with bell siphon." style="height: auto; width: auto; max-height: 700px;" %}
 </div>

 <p>The water traveled from the fish tank to the sump tank (this balanced the water level change from the flood and drain hydroponic tank) then was pumped up to the grow bed (see figure below 2) where the plants would uptake the nitrate and other nutrients.
 Finally the water would be drained to the fish tank and be aerated.</p>